 Stratham, NH in collaboration with Exeter Hospital (603-773-6973)

 Newton-Wellesley Hospital (617-243-5200)

 Weymouth, MA (617-682-4564)

 If you are an existing patient, you may also utilize Patient Gateway to connect with your doctor or nurse.

 We are committed to providing timely and safe care as soon as possible.
 We are here to help and support you, so please do not hesitate to contact us, whatever your question or concern.

 As we continue to open for more services, we will message existing patients through Patient Gateway.
 We will also update this page with information as it becomes available.

 Does COVID-19 impact fertility or pregnancy?
 There is little data at present on the effect of COVID-19 on fertility, pregnancy and the newborn, but preliminary observations to date suggest that there is no significant impact.

 How will you ensure that my eggs/embryos/sperm will remain safe in the lab?
 Frozen eggs, embryos and sperm are safely stored in individual containers in liquid nitrogen tanks.
 The tanks continue to be carefully monitored by laboratory staff.
-There is no evidence that COVID -19 affects frozen tissues.

 Can my new patient consultation be held effectively via telemedicine?
 Yes.
 Similar to an in-person new patient consult, our providers will speak with you about your concerns and discuss options for treatment.